 How A Tighter Mortgage Industry Will Affect Housing

-When you put all this information together, it’s logical to make the assumption that the housing market should slow down.
+With the state of the mortgage industry still relatively tight, lenders are acting as a healthy throttle towards massive demand for real estate today.
 So long as tighter lending standards are in place, there will be less capital available to buy property.
-Banks are nervous and rightly so.
+Banks are very cautious and rightly so.

 Therefore, as of now, demand for homes that can be purchased with a conforming mortgage ($510,400 – $765,600) is strong.
 Assuming a 80% loan-to-value ratio, there is strength in the $638,000 – $957,000 price segment and below.
 Follow my 30/30/3 home buying rule if you want to buy property and feel good about it.